PedrobyJoao/pedrobyjoao.github.io/content/books/the_symposium.md

 trying to, at least a part of them, have physical conflicts with the gods, with Zeus, and they were very strong.
-Zeus didn't like that and to solve this problem, because they were too strong and Zeus didn't want to erase the human race from the earth, so to keep the human race alive and to increase the number of followers of gods, he splitted the human beings in two.
+Zeus didn't like that and to solve this problem, because they were too strong and Zeus didn't want to erase the human race from the earth, so to keep the human race alive and to increase the number of followers of gods, he split the human beings in two.

-These new human beings after splitting, now each one of them had, as we have now, two legs, two arms, one face, one genital.
+These new human beings after splitting now each had, as we have now, two legs, two arms, one face, one genital.
 It is like what we know about a person today.

 And where is love on his eulogy?

-For Aristophanes, love is about humans looking for completing their other half, their other half which was lost when we all got splitted in two.
+For Aristophanes, love is about humans looking to complete their other half, their other half which was lost when we all got split in two.

 > 'Do you desire to be wholly one; always day and night to be in
 > one another’s company?
 For if this is what you desire, I am ready to melt you into one and let